 UCL SSEES Library is the UK’s leading specialist academic collection on Russia, Central, Eastern and South-Eastern Europe, providing a unique resource for students and researchers.
 The primary purpose of UCL SSEES Library is to support the academic aims of the UCL School of Slavonic and East European Studies.

 For collection management purposes the Library's holdings are divided into four distinctive areas, maintained by a dedicated team of four Area Liaison Librarians, each responsible for a respective area.
 This guide focuses on library resources for the Russia, Ukraine, Belarus and Eurasia area.
 To learn more about the other areas please check the relevant guide.
-You may also find our discipline guides useful: SSEES Economics and Business, SSEES History, SSEES Politics and Sociology.
+You may also find our discipline guides useful: SSEES Economics and Business, SSEES History, SSEES Politics and Sociology and SSEES Languages and Culture.

 The Library supports taught courses at the School, but the collection is research-level in nature and contains an impressive array of traditional and digital resources.